![6 Steps to Winter Preparedness for Business [+ Checklist]](https://www.alertmedia.com/wp-content/uploads/2021/11/Blog-WinterStorm-Prep-1024x536.jpg)

 4. Fortify your locations against extreme cold

 Winterizing your business requires comprehensive planning and meticulous attention to detail.
 Don’t wait until a storm is announced to fortify your facilities to withstand winter threats and hazards.
 As part of your winter storm preparations, be sure to conduct regular inspections and maintenance of your offices, supplies, and equipment.
 You should check carbon monoxide detectors, elevators, and evacuation routes.
-These early inspections also give you the chance to identify any materials necessary for maintenance—well before the storm is at your doorstep.
+These early inspections also allow you to identify any materials necessary for maintenance—well before the storm is at your doorstep.

 Here are a few winter storm preparations and precautions that can be made well in advance of a winter storm warning to protect your facilities:

-- Maintain all roofs, and keep current with repairs
+• Maintain all roofs, and keep current with repairs

-- Check attics and weather stripping for leaks and add caulk to gaps in insulation
+• Check attics and weather stripping for leaks and add caulk to gaps in insulation

-- Add pipe insulation to protect plumbing and prevent frozen pipes
+• Add pipe insulation to protect plumbing and prevent frozen pipes

-- Test your heaters, thermostats, and lighting systems
+• Test your heaters, thermostats, and lighting systems

-- Ensure all smoke and carbon monoxide detectors are in working order
+• Ensure all smoke and carbon monoxide detectors are in working order

-- Check fuel lines and refill all necessary propane tanks as necessary
+• Check fuel lines and refill all necessary propane tanks as necessary

-- Develop a power outage backup plan
+• Develop a power outage backup plan

 How businesses can prepare for winter storm power outages